← Back to writing

 2. Sponsors and sites operate under deep institutional mistrust: the practice of 100% source data verification, which the FDA has explicitly recommended against for over a decade, still consumes 25-40% of trial costs [3].

-3. Regulatory uncertainty is more binding than regulation itself: sponsors default to the most conservative protocol they have seen succeed before, because failure is career-ending for individual managers and risk aversion sits well past the rational firm-level optimum.
+3. Regulatory uncertainty is more limiting than regulation itself: sponsors default to the most conservative protocol they have seen succeed before, because failure may impact the careers of individuals involved, and risk aversion is high.

-The cumulative effect is a clinical trials industry that runs as a series of one-off custom space launches when it should run as a manufacturing line.
-By Kroetsch's count, the typical Phase 3 trial collects on the order of three million data points, most still on paper, with bespoke case report forms copy-pasted from Word documents.
-The work is operational, not scientific, but it has been ring-fenced from the engineering disciplines that other industries use to absorb productivity gains.
+The cumulative effect is a clinical trials industry that runs as a series of one-off custom launches when it should run as a smooth manufacturing line.
+By Kroetsch's count, the typical Phase 3 trial collects on the order of three million data points, most still recorded on paper, with bespoke case report forms copy-pasted from Word documents.
+The work is operational, and highly automatable, yet it has been ring-fenced from the technological advancements that other industries use to absorb productivity gains.

 This is not a problem AI fixes by itself.
 AI inherits the workflow it is dropped into.
 A foundation model that drafts a clinical study report in ten minutes saves Novo Nordisk weeks of medical writing time, but it does not change the throughput of the trial.
 The bottleneck is the trial itself, not the surrounding paperwork.